dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 A compile-time error occurs if a type parameter of an extension type declaration occurs in a non-covariant position in the representation type.

+A compile-time error occurs if the representation type of an extension type declaration is a bottom type.

+*Note that it is still possible for the instantiated representation type of a given extension type to be a bottom type.
+For example, assuming `extension type E<X>(X x) {}`, `E<Never>` would be an extension type whose instantiated representation type is `Never`.
+The reason for this error is that we could otherwise have, for example, an extension type that `implements int, double`, and the ability to have such subtypes of arbitrary sets of interface types would make other parts of the type system more complex.
+Such types could never be the type of an actual object anyway because the representation object would have to have type `Never`.
+If these types turn out to be useful in some way then they could still be added to a future version of the language.*

 When `s` is zero *(that is, the declaration of `V` is not generic)*,
 <code>V\<T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>
 simply stands for `V`, a non-generic extension type.